stereolabs/zed-sdk/svo recording/README.md

  -----------------------------------------|----------------------------------------|-----------------------------------------------------
  --help                | Display help message.                   |
  -f, --filename      | SVO input filename                          | Path to an input SVO file
- -v, --video      | Name of the output file, Left+Disparity with -z option, Left+Right otherwise                           |      filename with ".avi" extension for a video file, if no extension is given a sequence of images is then recorded (png file)
+ -o, --output      | Name of the output file, Left+Disparity with -z option, Left+Right otherwise                           |      filename with ".avi" extension for a video file, if no extension is given a sequence of images is then recorded (png file)
  -z, --disparity          | Compute disparity      |

 ## Troubleshooting